the paseo outdoor art festival

 Save the date!
 Local, national and international artists present immersive and participatory art installations that harness art, science and technology for multi-sensory experiences.
 The streets of Taos Historic District will be filled with performances, light projections, and sound experiments to engage the community with thought-provoking and playful art for public sharing.
 Pre- and post-festival workshops and parties are planned.
 2019 artist line-up will be posted in spring.

-Local, national and international artists will convene in Taos this fall to participate in The PASEO 2018 festival on September 14 and 15, 2018.
-This year’s theme is “Space.”
-A series of immersive and participatory art installations will harness art, science and technology as tools for the contemplation of space, offering a view of society in sync with nature and the universe.
-Artistic Director Agnes Chavez promises, “Festival participants’ senses will be activated, curiosities stimulated, and minds transported to a wondrous universe in flux.
+Local, national and international artists convened in Taos to participate in The PASEO 2018 festival on September 14 and 15, 2018.
+The theme for 2018 was “Space.”
+A series of immersive and participatory art installations harnessed art, science and technology as tools for the contemplation of space, offering a view of society in sync with nature and the universe.
+Artistic Director Agnes Chavez promised, “Festival participants’ senses will be activated, curiosities stimulated, and minds transported to a wondrous universe in flux.
 We are thrilled to once again activate the streets of Taos with our 5th annual PASEO festival that engages our community and visitors in a participatory and multisensory experience.”

-The nexus for The PASEO 2018 will be the Space Cloud, an inflated pavilion designed by a Spanish architectural team that will serve as a gigantic illuminated nerve center for the weekend events.
-Within the Space Cloud a sci-artist will project enlarged animated plankton while a New Mexico-based artist asks the Taos community to come together to explore its world from outer space.
-Another dozen artists and art collectives to be introduced soon will add thought-provoking and playful art for public sharing.
+The nexus for The PASEO 2018 was the Space Cloud, an inflated pavilion designed by a Spanish architectural team that served as a gigantic illuminated nerve center for the weekend events.
+Within the Space Cloud a sci-artist projected an enlarged animated plankton while a New Mexico-based artist asked the Taos community to come together to explore its world from outer space.
+Another dozen artists and art collectives were introduced to add thought-provoking and playful art for public sharing.

 Meet a few of the 20+ artists coming to The PASEO 2018:

 Espacio La Nube with Hugo Cifre, Álvaro Gomis García and Miguel Ángel Maure Blesa